magwenelab/WeavePop/README.md

 ### Depth and quality of genetic features

+This files are produced if you activate this module or the database module.

 | Path | Description |
 | :---------------- | ----: |
 | `01.Samples/depth_quality/{sample}/mapq_depth_by_feature.tsv` | MAPQ and mean depth of each feature. |